offbyone/ideas/content/old/amazon-expedition/an-expedition-up-the-amazon.md

+---
-Title: An Expedition up the Amazon
+title: An Expedition up the Amazon
+slug: an-expedition-up-the-amazon
-date: 2011-06-01 01:46
+date: "2011-06-01 01:46"
+category: amazon
+tags:
+  - amazon
+  - emigration
+  - seattle
 author: offby1
-category: amazon
-tags: amazon, emigration, seattle
-slug: an-expedition-up-the-amazon
 status: published
+---
 About three months ago, I was contacted by a recruiter for Amazon.
 Yes, that Amazon.
 The big kahuna.
 One of the titans of the tech industry.
 Some emails flew back and forth, some phone interviews occurred, and one in-person interview as well, and shortly after PyCon US 2011 (which was awesome, by the way!)
 I was made an offer that I couldn't refuse.

 So, here I am.
 In Seattle, a resident of the USA, joined by Char & Matthew in what could be at least described as the most disruptive job change I've ever had.